 Become a Florida House Intern

 Two eight week sessions will be offered for the Summer of 2020.
 The first session will run from June 1 until July 24, and the second session will run from June 6 until July 31.
 Fall and Spring internships, lasting a full semester, are also available.
 A stipend of $1,000 is offered to help offset expenses.
 Housing is not provided but Florida House can assist in finding accommodations.
 Space is limited and positions are competitive so we encourage you to apply as soon as you know your plans.
 If you know a young person interested in becoming a Florida House intern, please refer them to www.floridahousedc.org or call us at 202.546.1555.

 Florida House is a nonprofit organization and generous Floridians and Trustees make this program possible.
-Your donation of $1,000 enables these young Floridians to more ably afford their six-to-eight week stay in Washington.
+Your donation of $1,000 enables these young Floridians to more ably afford their eight week stay in Washington.
 Please call Florida House for details.

 From Camille Robinson, Florida House Intern, Summer, 2017